kahkengwong/CEP-IP_Framework/README.md

 H.Y.
 Wong, Q. Sheng, A.B.
 Hesterberg, S. Croessmann, B.L.
 Rios, et al., Single cell analysis of cribriform prostate cancer reveals cell intrinsic and tumor microenvironmental pathways of aggressive disease, *Nat Commun*, 13 (2022) 6036. https://doi.org/10.1038/s41467-022-33780-1

 **2. Allen Human Middle Temporal Gyrus (MTG) dataset** R.D.
 Hodge, T.E.
 Bakken, J.A.
 Miller, K.A.
 Smith, E.R.
-Barkan, et al., Conserved cell types with divergent features in human versus mouse cortex, *Nature*, 573 (2019) 61–68. https://doi.org/10.1038/s41586-019-1506-7
+Barkan, et al., Conserved cell types with divergent features in human versus mouse cortex, *Nature*, 573 (2019) 61-68. https://doi.org/10.1038/s41586-019-1506-7

 **3. Neftel Glioblastoma Multiforme (GBM) dataset**
 C. Neftel, J. Laffy, M.G.
 Filbin, T. Hara, M.E.
-Shore, et al., An Integrative Model of Cellular States, Plasticity, and Genetics for Glioblastoma, *Cell*, 178 (2019) 835–849 e821. https://doi.org/10.1016/j.cell.2019.06.024
+Shore, et al., An Integrative Model of Cellular States, Plasticity, and Genetics for Glioblastoma, *Cell*, 178 (2019) 835-849 e821. https://doi.org/10.1016/j.cell.2019.06.024

 ---

 ## 🔀Workflow of the Project
 ![Workflow](https://raw.githubusercontent.com/kahkengwong/CEP-IP_Framework/main/Project_Workflow.jpg)

-- The workflow begins with identification of the **GOI** and its monotonically co-expressed **DFGs** via Spearman–Kendall dual-filtering, establishing the GOI–DFG module.
-GAM then quantifies the strength of their relationship (DE), and PRSS–REML optimization ensures an appropriately fitted model.
+- The workflow begins with identification of the **GOI** and its monotonically co-expressed **DFGs** via Spearman-Kendall dual-filtering, establishing the GOI-DFG module.
+GAM then quantifies the strength of their relationship (DE), and PRSS-REML optimization ensures an appropriately fitted model.

 - Key methodologies of this study include identification of cells most well-predicted by the model: If a cell is well-predicted, it should have high **explanatory power (EP)**.
-These cells are termed as **top-ranked EP (TREP) cells** — those most strongly harboring the GOI–DFG module.
+These cells are termed as **top-ranked EP (TREP) cells** — those most strongly harboring the GOI-DFG module.
 These crucial steps are detailed in part (V) of the figure above.

-- Another key method is to binarize the GOI–DFG transcriptional space by **inflection point (IP)** into **pre-IP and post-IP regions**.
+- Another key method is to binarize the GOI-DFG transcriptional space by **inflection point (IP)** into **pre-IP and post-IP regions**.
 These regions exhibit distinct distribution patterns of TREP cells, producing **quadrants of four subpopulations of cells with different biology**, revealed through GO enrichment and Monocle3 trajectory analysis.

 - Collectively, this forms the **CEP-IP framework** detailed in the next section.